spy16/droplets/docs/interfaces.md

 Interfaces are contracts that should be used to define the minimal requirement of a client to execute its functionality.
 In other words, client defines what it needs and not the implementor.
-So, interfaces should always be defined on the client side.
+So, interfaces should generally be defined on the client side.
 This is also inline with the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) from [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.